 Citations will be issued, and parking fines assessed, for the following violations:

-* Citation may be eligible for waiving with a Courtesy Card; see below.
+* Citation may be eligible for waiving with a courtesy card; see Rules and Regulations - courtesy cards.

 Citations can be paid online one day after the citation was issued.
 Anyone with a Binghamton University login will sign in by using their PODS login and password.
 Guests who have no affiliation can create a guest account and make payments by searching for their citation number.
 Visa, MasterCard, Discover and American Express are all accepted.

 Citations may be paid by mail with a check or money order payable to Binghamton University.
 Please include the citation or citation number along with the payment.